magento/merchdocs/src/system/data-transfer-bundle-products.md

 **Step 2: Edit the Data**

 1. Open the downloaded CSV file in a spreadsheet.
 Scroll to the far right, until you can see the `bundle_values` column.
 In the `bundle_values` data, each element is separated by comma, and each bundle item is separated from the next with a vertical bar.
 (The last item does not end with a vertical bar.)
-Your exported bundle data should look like this:
+Your exported bundle data should look similar to the following example:

     ![]({% link images/images/product-bundle-values-export-data.png
      %}){: .zoom}